dustinpfister/blog_posts/_posts/js-array-sort.md

 ## 1 - Array sort basic examples

 In this section I will be going over a few quick basic examples of the array sort prototype method.
 In the event that I am working with an array of numbers or strings, and I want to sort by value of alphabetically I can just call the array sort method off of the array instance and be done with it.
 However in most real cases I need to give a sort method as the first argument to the array sort method.
+So this section Will be just a quick example of using array sort to just sort an array, of numbers, but also a simple example that uses a sort method.

+So if you all ready know the basics of the array sort method, then you might want to skip over this section to get to the good stuff that might be something new to you.

 ### 1.1 - Arrays of primitives and array sort without a function